 During this unusual time, many of our ministries and activities have been temporarily restricted or suspended.
-Join us for outdoor in person worship or online services until we can again gather in person.
+Join us for online services until we can again gather in person.

 Explore our Ministries!

 "The way God designed our bodies is a model for understanding our lives together as a church: every part dependent on every other part, the parts we mention and the parts we don't, the parts we see and the parts we don't.
 If one part hurts, every other part is involved in the hurt, and in the healing.
 If one part flourishes, every other part enters into the exuberance.
 You are Christ's body—that's who you are!
 You must never forget this.
 Only as you accept your part of that body does your part mean anything."